Skatox/jquery-categories-list/readme.txt

 This plugin provides a widget and a filter to display a collapsible list of categories in your sidebar or posts by using vanilla Javascript.

 = Features =
+ 1. Support for Gutenberg blocks.
+Add it to any FSE theme or Gutenberg compatible theme.
- 1. Display a collapsed list of your categories to reduce space.
+ 1. Display a collapsed list of your archives to reduce space.
- 1. It uses Javascript for effects and to make them work with most browsers.
+ 1. Uses vanilla JS to add effects and to be compatible with all browsers.
  1. Select the symbol for expanding/collapsing categories
  1. Select categories to exclude, so it shows only the categories you want.
  1. Autoexpand selected category (including it parent or child).